memgraph/memgraph/docs/user_technical/drivers.md

 The details about Javascript driver can be found
 [on GitHub](https://github.com/neo4j/neo4j-javascript-driver).

 The Javascript example below is equivalent to Python and Java examples.
-SSL can be disabled by passing `{encrypted: 'ENCRYPTION_OFF'}` during the driver construction.

 Here is an example related to `Node.js`.
 Memgraph doesn't have integrated support for `WebSocket` which is required during the execution in any web